hashicorp/terraform-provider-google/website/docs/r/firebase_android_app.html.markdown

 * `id` - an identifier for the resource with format `{{name}}`

 * `name` -
-  The fully qualified resource name of the App, for example: projects/projectId/androidApps/appId
+  The fully qualified resource name of the AndroidApp, for example: projects/projectId/androidApps/appId

 * `app_id` -
-  The globally unique, Firebase-assigned identifier of the App.
+  The globally unique, Firebase-assigned identifier of the AndroidApp.
   This identifier should be treated as an opaque token, as the data format is not specified.

+* `etag` -
+  This checksum is computed by the server based on the value of other fields, and it may be sent with update requests to ensure the client has an up-to-date value before proceeding.

 ## Timeouts